ft-potluck-planer-05-units3-4/front-end/README.md

 # Front End:

+## Quick-links:

 # Potluck Planner

 ## ☝️ **Pitch**

 If you have ever tried to organize a potluck through text messages, online to-do lists or spreadsheets, you'll understand why this app is essential.

 In the world of social gatherings and potlucks the "Potluck Planner" is king.
 This is your place for all things pot luck.

 ## ✅ **MVP**

 1. As an `organizer` I can create an upcoming `potluck` and invite my friends to attend